Kellswork/kellswork/README.md

 - 💜  I love programming because it helped me develop a growth mindset and opened my mind to a world of limitless possibilities.
 - 🎨  I do UI/UX designs with Figma.
 I admire the beautiful creations coming from the designers' mind.
 - 🌱  I'm currently learning about Data Structures, Algorithms and System Design.
-- ✍🏾  I create tech content on Full-stack Web development on [agirl.codes](https://www.agirl.codes/).
+- ✍🏾  I create tech content on Frontend Web development on [agirl.codes](https://www.agirl.codes/).
 - 😌  When I'm not coding, I love learning about skincare, listening to music and food 😅.
 - 💻  For more info on my tech career, view my [resume](https://drive.google.com/file/d/1EBCaydsUsOXWlV8U16h1Y2EBnrzeN5Sa/view?usp=sharing).